- Research

 Research for credit

 BIOL 4920 and 4910 are graded, independent research courses that emphasize experimental design and data acquisition and interpretation.
-Independent Research courses build on the foundational knowledge of the required core courses in Biology and provide students with opportunities to develop the critical thinking skills necessary to succeed in every aspect of research.
-Students can expect to gain experience formulating a hypothesis, designing and carrying out experiments to test that hypothesis, and analyzing the results of those experiments to extend or modify the hypothesis.
-Prior lab experience expected via BIOL 3920/3910 or equivalent.
+Independent Research courses build on the foundational knowledge found in the required core courses in Biology (BIOL 3000, 3010, 3020) and provide students with opportunities to develop the critical thinking skills necessary to succeed in every aspect of research.
+For this reason, prior completion of BIOL 3000 or BIOL 3010 or BIOL 3020 is expected.
+Students can expect to gain experience formulating hypotheses, designing and carrying out experiments to test that hypothesis, and analyzing the results of those experiments to extend or modify the hypothesis.
 A maximum of 6 credits of BIOL 4920/4910 can count toward the major, and a maximum of 4 credits can count toward the minor.
 Students are strongly encouraged to present their research at UVA’s Undergraduate Research Symposium, the Biology Department’s Annual Symposium, and/or a relevant conference.

 Eligibility